mrk-hnr/PHP_CRUD-Basic/ReadMe.md

   - PHP syntax the same as when adding a data except the MySQL query to reflect deleting data.
 - Display all data from friends table
   - Modified the PHP syntax from all three functions (add, edit, delete from \_inc.php file) to immediately display all without triggering method="POST" from a form tag.

+**JavaScript**

+- Add/Edit/Delete button when clicked calls linkToForm function that ties their button IDs to their respective form IDs.
+- linkToForm function immediately calls toggleForm function that toggle/displays the add/edit/delete forms.

 Quickstart MySQL Query: